zanachka/ethereum-scraper/README.md

 ### IPC

-If you want to export the entire blockchain refer to https://github.com/medvedev1088/ethereum-etl, It uses IPC and works way faster.
+If you want to export the entire blockchain refer to https://github.com/medvedev1088/ethereum-etl.
+It uses IPC and works way faster.

-If you want to export a few blocks / contracts continue reading below.
+If you want to export a few thousand blocks / contracts continue reading below.

 ### Usage